UCSBCarpentry/2021-08-16-ucsb-online/_episodes/02-project-intro.md

 ### Keep related data together

+Some file formats are 3 - 6 files that need to be kept together and have the same name, e.g. shapefiles.
+It may be tempting to store those components separately, but if you separate those files from each other, they will become unusable.

 ### Keep a consistent naming scheme
 It is generally best to avoid renaming downloaded data, so that a clear connection is maintained with the point of truth.